Let’s do a quick experiment.

 Before we dive into some of what you SHOULD be doing, let’s just review two things you SHOULD NOT be doing when it comes to using texts in your science class.

-Note: I did not say using textbooks, because there’s nothing wrong with using them… at a point.
+Note: I did not say using textbooks, because there’s nothing wrong with using them… to a point.
 But we shouldn’t be teaching them.
 What’s the difference?